 I tried my first gyro in high school.
 A new Middle-Eastern restaurant had come to town and one of my friends started worked there before it officially opened.
 I’m sure I never would’ve ordered the specialty gyros if she hadn’t come to class each day raving about how delicious they were–how the meat was perfectly seasoned and so tender it tasted like it had been slow-cooked all day long.
 Her daily descriptions made my mouth water until I finally dragged my family to the restaurant on opening night to try those acclaimed gyros for myself.

-My younger brother ordered a plate of “GUY-rows” right away and I covered my lowered head in shame.
+My younger brother ordered a plate of “GUY-rows” right away and I lowered my head in shame.
 I was dining with unrefined fools.

 Thankfully, my waitress friend had recently educated me (ahem, just the day before) on the correct pronunciation so I, the intellectual, was able to proudly share my knowledge with the world.